-Most courses outside of 151, 110, 270, and the senior seminar are offered only once per year or less frequently.
+Most courses outside of 151, 110, 206, 270, and the senior seminar are offered only once per year or less frequently.

-262 (Mock Trial), 263 (Trial Procedures) and 264 (Advanced Trial Concepts) are courses that do not count toward the major but may be of interest to students wanting to pursue legal studies or a career in law.
+262 (Mock Trial), 263 (Trial Procedures), 264 (Advanced Trial Concepts), and 265 (Politics in Practice) are courses that do not count toward the major but may be of interest to students thinking about career options in political science or law.

 Depending upon students' specific interests, they may also find introductory-level courses in Economics, Philosophy, Psychology, History and/or Urban Studies to be complementary to their political science courses.
-Students in other majors with interests in topics like education, health, media, psychology and/or technology may find specific electives to be complementary to the courses of study in their majors.
+Students in other majors with interests in topics like data analytics, education, health, media, neuroscience, psychology and/or technology may find specific electives to be complementary to the courses of study in their majors.
 Interested students may earn F11 internship credits through participation in POLS 460 (generally after the sophomore year).
 Please contact the department chair with further questions.